 However, one mum went against the pack and shared on a facebook group how she was #winning at mumming.
 Well, cue the volcano spewing tall-poppy syndrome.
 In the face of such positivity, many mums tried to squash out all the good vibes.
 It’s clearly just not cool to admit that life as a mum can actually be good.

-It all started when mum-of-three K posted the following in a facebook group for mums of multiples:
+It all started when mum-of-three K posted the following in a facebook group for mums:

 “I do not mean this is any bad way so please don’t take offense.

 But anyone feel like they were just meant to have twins and find things easy?
 Like it doesn’t bother me at all?
 Only thing is that it’s so repetitive but it’s been 14 weeks and feel think I’m lying when I say I find it easy when they ask how do I do it?